Skip to main content

 Art museum

-Herzog & de Meuron-designed museum on Biscayne Bay with an emphasis on 20th- and 21st-century international art and significant Latin American holdings — the outdoor terraces over the water are free to access.
+Herzog & de Meuron-designed museum on Biscayne Bay.
+Strong on 20th- and 21st-century international art with significant Latin American holdings.
+The outdoor terraces over the water are free to access.

 Local Food to Try

-Cuban sandwich (roast pork, ham, Swiss, pickles, mustard on pressed Cuban bread)Café cubano and cortadito (intensely sweet espresso shots from ventanita windows)Ceviche and croquetas (pervasive across Cuban and Latin American menus)Churrasco with chimichurri (Argentine-influenced grills common across the city)Stone crab claws (Oct–May only — NOT available during the World Cup)
+Cuban sandwich (roast pork, ham, Swiss, pickles, mustard on pressed Cuban bread)CafΓ© cubano and cortadito (intensely sweet espresso shots from ventanita windows)Ceviche and croquetas (pervasive across Cuban and Latin American menus)Churrasco with chimichurri (Argentine-influenced grills common across the city)Stone crab claws (Oct–May only; NOT available during the World Cup)

 Getting Around